-Longvity Center Naturheilpraxis operates as a non-hospital, non-acute Longvity practice, grounded in the German Heilpraktiker regulatory framework.
-The practice focuses on prevention, balance, and long-term health orientation within the scope of the German Heilpraktiker regulatory framework.
+Naturheilpraxis Longevity Center operates as a non-hospital, non-acute longevity practice led by Heilpraktikerin Silke Schmidt, grounded in the German Heilpraktiker regulatory framework.
+As a Naturheilpraxis (alternative/naturopathic practice), the center focuses on prevention, balance, and long-term health orientation outside the scope of emergency or acute medical care.

 The environment is intentionally calm and consultation-based, supporting thoughtful engagement rather than high-throughput clinical workflows.